LouisMazel/maz-ui/packages/docs/docs/components/maz-card.md

 ```

 :::

-## Bordered and no elevation
+Bordered and has no elevation

 <MazCard bordered :elevation="false">
   <span>
     Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s when an unknown printer took a galley of type and scrambled it to make a type specimen book.
   </span>
 </MazCard>